Abdu11a/WeaterMap/README.md

 If you taps the pin , The app Will Download the weather information from [openweathermap](https://openweathermap.org)associated with location by using latitude and longitude of the pin .
 If the user selects a pin that already exist the Weather View should Download the weather information again to display the weather information in the Weather View .

+- Weather View in light
  <img src="https://github.com/Abdu11a/WeaterMap/blob/master/Image/screen2.png" width=400>

+ Weather View in night
  <img src="https://github.com/Abdu11a/WeaterMap/blob/master/Image/screen3.png" width=400>

+ ---

  **After the user selects a pin , the Weather View should Download and Display :**